 The latter are chosen on the basis of two criteria: local anchoring and experimentation with automated fact-checking via smart tools.
 The fact-checking platform, Africa Check, considered as a pioneer in the field of fact-checking in Africa, created in South Africa in 2012, covers three other sub-Saharan countries (Senegal, Nigeria and Kenya).
 Its notoriety and partnerships with GAFAM make it a relevant program to study.
-The Check4Decision research project, launched in November 2019 by a consortium of four universities, three of which are Senegalese and one French, is funded by the African Centre of Excellence in Mathematics,
+The Check4Decision research project, 4 launched in November 2019 by a consortium of four universities, three of which are Senegalese and one French5, is funded by the African Centre of Excellence in Mathematics, Computer Science and ICT (CEA-MITICS).6 Its local dimension (centered on the Senegalese press) and its status as an experimental platform make it an interesting device to explore.

-&lt;sup>1 Using Artificial Intelligence to Model and Reproduce Humans' Language Communication Abilities.
+2 Using Artificial Intelligence to Model and Reproduce Humans' Language and Communication Abilities.

-&lt;sup>2 Giving a computer program the ability to learn based on existing knowledge.
+3 Giving a computer program the ability to learn based on existing knowledge.